ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/010_detector_settings.md

 ### Writing

-The new process would also create standard setpoint PVs for each writeable parameter, in the form `IN:INST:DAE:DIAG:MOD1:SUPER_SPECIAL:SP`.
+The new process would also create standard setpoint PVs for each writeable parameter, in the form `IN:INST:DAE:DIAG:MOD1:SUPER_SPECIAL:REINITIALIZE`, which writes the value specified in the `config.toml` to the detector.

 Every parameter would be written as an integer, with no parameter-specific logic.

+We may also provide an `:SP` PV which writes an arbitrary value in future, though we need to be careful that this does not encourage _routine_ use of these settings as part of running an instrument.

 ## Alternatives